-Victims' father charges at ex-U.S.A.
-Gymnastics doctor in court
+Father of molested girls charges disgraced USA Gymnastics doctor in court

 Margraves then bolted towards Nassar, seated in an orange jump suit behind a nearby table.
 His daughters’ hands flew to their mouths, and one of Nassar’s lawyers moved to shield his client.

-Gasps, cries and shouts filled the courtroom as Margraves was wrestled to the ground, knocking things off a desk on the way down, and put in handcuffs while Nassar was taken out to safety.
+Gasps, cries and shouts filled the courtroom as Margraves was wrestled to the ground, knocking things off a desk on the way down, and handcuffed while Nassar was taken out to safety.

-“One minute!” he demanded repeatedly, his head pinned to the floor.
-As court officers pulled him from the room, he implored them, “What if this happened to you guys?”
-Some victims fled the room in tears.
+“One minute!”
+Margraves demanded repeatedly, his head pinned to the floor.
+As officers pulled him from the room, he implored them, “What if this happened to you guys?”

-Looking distressed, the lead prosecutor, Angela Povilaitis, turned to the victims and relatives in the courtroom and tried to restore calm, saying she did not want to see anyone else end up in handcuffs.
+Margraves was then bundled out of the courtroom by uniformed officers, and the judge ordered a break in the proceedings.

-“I understand Mr. Margraves’ frustration but you cannot do this,” she said.
-“This is not helping your children.”
+The attempted attack underscored the pain Nassar’s abuse has caused his victims’ parents, some of whom had been present in the exam room while Nassar abused their children.
+Several have spoken in court about the guilt they feel for delivering their children to a sexual predator.

 During the lunch break, a handcuffed Margraves was brought back in from a courthouse cell for the judge to decide whether to hold him in contempt.

-Accompanied by a lawyer, he said he did not know exactly what his daughters were going to say.
+Accompanied by a lawyer, Margraves said he did not know exactly what his daughters were going to say.

 The judge accepted his explanation, though she made him promise he would not do anything like that again.